I am a third-generation chef from Tegucigalpa, Honduras.

 Honduras - 1986: Working toward a dream.

 In 1986, after I expressed interest in studying cooking, my mom and grandmom picked The Restaurant School in Philadelphia for me to get my education in classical French cooking.
 My dream was to continue with my family’s legacy.
-Since I wasn’t going back to Honduras, I would have to do it here in Philadelphia, but first I needed to get the best chef training possible.
+Since I wasn’t going back to Honduras, I would have to do it here in Philadelphia, but first, I needed to get the best chef training possible.

 Philadelphia - 1987 - 2013: Crossroads.

 I apprenticed at the Four Seasons Hotel's kitchen under Chef Jean Marie Lacroix, where I stayed for 10 years.
 I worked all the stations, eight years in the main kitchen and two years in the pastry shop.
-After this time, I had gained the skills I needed to go for a management position.
+After this time, I gained the skills I needed to go for a management position.
 I was also at a ripe age to have children.
 Aware of the incompatibility between the restaurant world and motherhood, I had to make a choice.
-My husband and I agreed we wanted children and I wanted to stay home to raise them.
-For the time being, I put the dream in the back burner.
+My husband and I agreed we wanted children, and I wanted to stay home to raise them.
+For the time being, I put the dream on the back burner.

 Philadelphia - 2013 - 2019 Reclaiming the dream.